-Today we released new survey data on Americans’ habits and sentiments around bill pay and financial health, more than a year into the COVID-19 pandemic.
-This survey data is presented in doxoINSIGHTS’ new report, “Household Bills and Financial Health After a Year of COVID-19: Changes in Consumer Saving and Spending Habits.”
-The report shows where households saw the biggest change in their bills since March of last year, how these changes impacted their spending and saving habits, both in the short and long term, and whether a series of stimulus checks brought the expected financial relief.
+Today, doxo released new survey data on Americans’ habits around bill pay and financial health after year of COVID-19. doxoINSIGHTS’ new report, “Household Bills and Financial Health After a Year of COVID-19: Changes in Consumer Saving and Spending Habits,” presents this survey data.
+The report shows where households saw the biggest change in their bills since March of last year.
+It also shows how these changes impacted consumers’ spending and saving habits, both in the short and long term.
+Additionally, it sheds light on whether the series of stimulus checks distributed by the government brought financial relief.

 Key findings from the report include: